 The main source of magnesium is green, leafy vegetables (the greener the vegetable the more magnesium in it).
 Another good source is nuts and a handful of nuts each day can help keep magnesium levels up.
 However modern farming methods have left soils all over the world greatly depleted of magnesium.
 This means there is less magnesium in vegetables today and you need to eat more of them to keep your levels up.
 Diuretics (water tablets), PPIs (acid-blocking drugs: as the body cannot absorb magnesium without acid in the duodenum)) and alcohol can lead to magnesium loss.
 You also need more magnesium if you take a lot of calcium in the diet.
 This is a problem for milk drinkers as milk has lots of calcium but little magnesium.

 Magnesium is not very well absorbed from the gut – in fact magnesium can act as a laxative.
 Epsom salts (magnesium sulphate) acts as a laxative when taken by mouth.
 However Epsom salts are well absorbed through the skin.
-A good way of obtaining magnesium is to put a cupful of Epsom salts in a hot bath and stay in for at least half an hour.
+A good way of obtaining magnesium is to put a cupful of Epsom salts in a hot bath and stay in for at least half an hour (avoid using soap and shampoos until the end of the bath).
 Because of the sulphur in it this will be like a spa bath (Epsom salts can be obtained from many chemists but you often have to ask as it may not be on the shelf).
 Magnesium is also absorbed through magnesium gels, sprays and oils which are widely available at health food shops.

 Another way of obtaining magnesium is to use magnesium supplements.
 These can be quite big tablets as you need a lot of magnesium each day.
 Usually you would take about 2-300mg twice daily.
-They are available from any health food shop.
+Gradually increase magnesium until any muscle twitches disappear.
+When the stools start to get loose it usually means the body is saturated with magnesium and has enough.
+Supplements are available from any health food shop.